JakeRoggenbuck/kronicler/README.md

 #### Using Kronicler with FastAPI

-With just one line of code, you can add Kronicler to your [FastAPI](https://fastapi.tiangolo.com) server.
+With just two lines of code, you can add Kronicler to your [FastAPI](https://fastapi.tiangolo.com) server.
 The `KroniclerMiddleware` automatically captures performance data for all your routes.

 ```python
 from fastapi import FastAPI